hubmapconsortium-graveyard/ccf-data-api/README.md

 ### Initializing the development environment

 After installing the prerequisites, simply run: `npm ci` or `npm install` to install all dependencies.
-Most of the commands necessary embedded in the [package.json](package.json) file in the scripts section.
+Most of the necessary commands are embedded in the [package.json](package.json) file in the scripts section.

 ## Some useful commands